patricksavalle/devops-project-template/content/project-plan.md

 Requirements describe, using human language, prototypes and sketches, the service a system must provide concise enough to be used for system building and validation.
 This stage is done in collaboration with all stake-holder.

+With a strict [BDD/TDD](developer-testing-strategy.md) approach requirements are formulated as a set of tests which the implementation must satisfy.

 #### RAT's